scratcharchive/mountainsort_examples/README.md

 ### Overview

-Since there are many ways to use MountainSort and MountainLab, and since every user has different constraints, there is not one set of installation instructions that will fit all use cases.
-The software is flexible enough to accommodate a wide range of these scenarios.
-Therefore, rather than provide a one-size-fits-all set of installation and usage instructions, I will describe the software tools available, the various ways they are packaged, and provide recommendations for how to proceed with installation depending on the application.
-In some cases there will be clear examples and recipes to follow.
-In other cases, you will want to become familiar with how the system is structured so you can utilize the tools in a way that makes the most sense for you.
+There are many ways to use MountainSort and MountainLab, and there is not one set of installation instructions that will fit all use cases.
 We welcome contributions to the documentation and software.

-### The relationship between MountainSort and MountainLab

-The core MountainSort algorithm is implemented in a python package called ml_ms4alg that is available via github [**link**], pypi [**link**], and conda [**link**].
-The pre- and post-processing methods as well as other, more general utilities for working with electrophysiology datasets are found in a second python package called ml_ephys [**link**], also available via github, pypi, and conda.
+The core MountainSort algorithm is implemented in a python package called [ml_ms4alg](https://github.com/magland/ml_ms4alg) that is available via github, pypi, and conda.
+The pre- and post-processing methods as well as other, more general utilities for working with electrophysiology datasets are found in a second python package called [ml_ephys](https://github.com/magland/ml_ephys), also available via github, pypi, and conda.
 Some legacy packages (ml_ms3 and ml_pyms) are also available on github and as conda packages.

-The recommended way to use these packages is through MountainLab, which is available via github [**link**], npm [**link**], and conda [**link**].
+The recommended way to use these packages is through [MountainLab](https://github.com/flatironinstitute/mountainlab-js).
 This allows all the processing routines to be called from a single common interface, either from command line, bash scripts, python scripts, jupyter notebooks, or other high level languages.
-The framework also enables operating on remote data using remote processing resources.
-It facilitates sharing of data, processing pipelines, and spike sorting results.
+The framework also enables operating on remote data using remote processing resources and supports encapsulating processors in [Singularity](https://www.singularity-hub.org/) containers.
+It also facilitates sharing of data, processing pipelines, and spike sorting results.

 ### Installation using conda

-To install using conda, first install miniconda (or anaconda).
+To install using conda, first [install miniconda (or anaconda)](https://github.com/flatironinstitute/mountainlab-js/blob/master/docs/conda.md).
 If you are not a conda user you may be wary of doing this since, by default, it injects itself into your system path and can cause conflicts with other installed software.
 However, there are relatively simple remedies for this issue, and conda in general is working to solve this in the default.
-Miniconda installation details are here (**link needed**).
+Some details are [here](https://github.com/flatironinstitute/mountainlab-js/blob/master/docs/conda.md).

 After you have installed Miniconda and have created and activated a new conda environment, you can install the required MountainLab and MountainSort packages via: